mhendrey/triton-translation-tutorial/Tutorial_3.md

 Notice that the seamless-m4t-v2-large is doing 17,557 inferences across 1,597 executions.
 This means that the average batch size is 11 document chunks.
 However, we know that the average document has 22 chunks (17,557 / 798).
 This means that each document is processing two batches.
-Let's see what happens if we alter the dynamic.pbtxt file to have the dynamic batching wait for 12.5 microseconds to accumulate the batch.
+Let's see what happens if we alter the tutorial3.pbtxt file to have the dynamic batching wait for 12.5 microseconds to accumulate the batch.

-Edit the `model_repository/seamless-m4t-v2-large/configs/dynamic.pbtxt` by adding the `max_queue_delay_microseconds` option to `dynamic_batching` so that it now looks like:
+Edit the `model_repository/seamless-m4t-v2-large/configs/tutorial3.pbtxt` by adding the `max_queue_delay_microseconds` option to `dynamic_batching` so that it now looks like:

 ```